yonatantussa/Task/README.md

 #### Task is a lightweight, user-friendly task management app built with ReactJS, Vite, HTML, and CSS.
 It helps you stay organized by allowing you to track your activities and commitments.

 ## Features
-Add, Edit, and Delete Tasks: Easily manage tasks in just a few clicks.
+Add, Edit, and Delete Tasks: Easily manage tasks in just a few clicks.<br/>
 Persistent Storage: Tasks are securely stored using local storage, so they are always available when you need them.
 Intuitive User Interface: Clean and straightforward design.